christineduke/FeralHorseManagement/README.md

 Files and other nonsense for REN R 476

-A project in fulfillment of REN R 476: Advanced Fisheries and Wildlife Management - Macs MacLeod
+A term project in fulfillment of REN R 476: Advanced Fisheries and Wildlife Management - Guidance from Macs MacLeod

 Data Source